obophenotype/upheno/docs/reference/phenotype-data.md

 #### Pre-coordinated

+!!! example "Structured pre-coordinated phenotype data"

+    Structured pre-coordinated phenotype data is data where the various [aspects of the phenotype term](../reference/core-concepts.md), such as the _bearer_ ("retinal blood vessels") and the _characteristic_ ("Attenuation", or "thinning/narrowing"), and the _modifier_ (in the case of HPO terms, simply _abnormal_), are combined ("coordinated") into a single term, e.g. "Attenuation of retinal blood vessels" (HP:0007843).

 Pre-coordinated phenotype data is popular in the clinical domain, where a lot of observations are taken by a clinician and recorded as "phenotypic abnormalities" with the goal of eventual diagnosis.

-[Phenopackets](http://phenopackets.org/) such as the one below are an emerging standard to capture and sharing disease and phenotype information.
-Phenotypic features in particular are captured as so called "pre-coordinated phenotype terms" such as "Attenuation of retinal blood vessels" (HP:0007843).
-"Pre-coordinated" in this context means that the various [aspects of the phenotype term](../reference/core-concepts.md), such as the _bearer_ ("retinal blood vessels") and the _characteristic_ ("Attenuation", or "thinning/narrowing"), and the _modifier_ (in the case of HPO terms, simply _abnormal_), are combined ("coordinated") into a single term.
+[Phenopackets](http://phenopackets.org/) such as the one below are an emerging standard to capture and sharing disease and phenotype information about patients.
+Phenotypic features are captured in phenopackets as pre-coordinated HPO terms.

 ???
 Phenopacket example